katrintirok/python-environmental-lesson/_episodes/02-starting_with_data.md

 ### Our Data

 For this lesson, we will be using rainfall data from eThekwini from December 2017.
-The files can be downloaded using the google link provided.
+The files can be downloaded [here](https://drive.google.com/open?id=1WOd94TOmvcnotwMYjY-2xmsip9EiGT7V).

-This section will use the `rainfall_combined.csv` file.
+This episode will use the [rainfall_combined.csv](https://drive.google.com/open?id=12zcIgkXBR_hHlcDHvSdpuQJbl1EFfFBI) file.
-After downloading the file move it to your project/data folder.
+After downloading the file move it to your 'project/data' folder.
 Remember, this is the folder that should keep the raw data.

 We are studying the rainfall recorded for rain gauges in the different wards of eThekwini.
-The dataset is stored as a `.csv` file: each row holds information for a
-5 minute period, and the columns represent:
+The dataset is stored as a `.csv` file: each row holds information for a 5 minute period, and the columns represent:

 ID,UT,year, month, day, time, raingauges_id,name, ward_id,region, data